 I learned long ago to never depend on the record deal as your sole means of survival and expression.
 It amazes me that there are artists today who live for their record deal and nothing else.

 A few months back, The Roots rolled through Atlanta for a Red Bull-sponsored “Battle of the Bands” against Shiny Toy Guns.
 The former’s highly-respected leader, Ahmir “?uestlove” Thompson, was gracious enough before the show to speak to Beats, Boxing & Mayhem on an array of topics ranging from President Obama and Jay-Z, to Amy Winehouse and artist reliance on record deals.
 19 years removed from his first album, ?uestlove remains devoted to his craft of music before anything else.
 Retirement?
 Slowing down?
-Those are words not in this man’s vocabulary.
+Those are not words in this man’s vocabulary.

 Beats, Boxing & Mayhem: A lot of artists who have experimented with other genres say they do so because they get “bored” with Hip-Hop.
 Have you ever felt that way in your career?

 ?uestlove: Nah, Hip-Hop is a stew.
 It’s a mixture and amalgamation of all these other genres.
-Sort of like pop art during like post-Pittsburgh Warhol factory period, that whole “is it art?” era.
+Sort of like pop art during the post-Pittsburgh Warhol factory period, that whole “is it art?” era.
 I asked Afrika Bambaataa about when he was spinning all these breakbeats back at the Bronx River Projects with all these gang wars, and he said basically the breakbeats is what calmed them down.
 When you get to the drum part, just for like 10 seconds you had relief because the park was so funky.
 You weren’t thinking of robbing anybody.
 So he was always on a mission to find breakbeats just to calm people down.

 Breakbeats was saving lives up there.
 Once he started throwing parties and just spinning them, that’s all he was concerned about, keeping the peace.
 He didn’t care where he found it.
-There’s a drum break on the Archie’s “Sugar Sugar.”
+There’s a drum break on Archie’s “Sugar Sugar.”
 Can you imagine playing Archie, a cartoon group, for someone right now?
 They’d look at you like you’re crazy.
 But back then you could play “Mary, Mary” by the Monkees, “Honkey Tonk Woman” by the Rolling Stones, and “When the Levee Breaks” by Led Zeppelin just because they had a drum break.
 That’s what made them adaptable to Hip-Hop culture.

 What’s happened is you have tastemakers and gatekeepers.
 Before 1992, the tastemakers determined what was cool.
 I had a tastemaker in high school that was like “yo, you need to check this out.”
 And it was a cassette called Straight Outta Compton.
 One dude recommended it and next thing you know everyone is jamming it.
 That’s the power of the tastemaker.
 Now the gatekeepers control radio and what you see on television.
 They determine who gets through the floodgate and they’re silencing the tastemaker.